Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 3

-The portrayed individual from Essen grew up in a criminal extended family and was drawn into violent circles as a teenager.
+The portrayed individual, originally from Essen, was born into a criminal extended family and was drawn into violent circles at a young age.

-At the age of 14, his criminal career began with fights and minor offenses, followed by aggravated assault, extortion, protection racket, and kidnapping.
+His criminal career began at the age of 14 with brawls and minor offenses, followed by aggravated assault, extortion, protection racket schemes, and kidnapping.

 Photo / Editing: Chris Bolze